 Decreased Sound Tolerance

 In addition to treating tinnitus, our audiology professionals apply principles of TRT to desensitize the auditory system of patients with decreased sound tolerance (DST).
 We also use TRT to treat both hyperacusis and misophonia, which are categorized as DST.
 Hyperacusis and misophonia can occur along with tinnitus or independently.
-Although both involve a decreased acceptance of sounds, misophonia is distinct from hyperacusis.
-Where misophonia involves a negative reaction to particular sounds, hyperacusis involves a negative reaction to sound due to particular characteristics.
-Someone who experiences hyperacusis may be sensitive to sounds of a certain volume, type, or intensity.
+Although both involve a decreased tolerance of sounds, misophonia is distinct from hyperacusis.
+While misophonia involves an adverse reaction to particular sounds, hyperacusis involves a negative reaction to sounds due to particular characteristics.
+Someone who experiences hyperacusis may be sensitive to sounds of a particular volume, type, or intensity.
 An assessment will be made at your initial interview so that we can properly treat any sound-related issues that you might have.

-DST treatment takes the form of controlled and customized sound enrichment throughout the day and night.
-As reactions to sound lessen you will gradually feel more comfortable and eventually neutral to previously adverse sounds.
+DST treatment involves administering controlled and customized sound enrichment throughout the day and night.
+As your reactions to certain sounds decrease, you will gradually feel more comfortable and eventually neutral toward sounds that were previously distressing.

 We treat individuals of all ages with DST.
-There are no side effects to the treatment and all our patients are closely monitored.
+There are no side effects to the treatment, and all of our patients are closely monitored.

-If you suffer from Tinnitus, hyperacusis, and/or misophonia, contact Hearing Consultants today.
-Our expert audiologists can help you identify the best options for treatment.
-To learn more about us, please browse our website, or give us a call (719) 633-1494.
-We look forward to hearing from you!
+If you suffer from tinnitus, hyperacusis, and/or misophonia, the experienced audiologists at Hearing Consultants of Colorado Springs can help you identify the best options for your treatment.
+To schedule an appointment with us, call (719) 633-1494 or contact us online.

 Are you experiencing tinnitus?
 Please fill out this questionnaire to find out what treatment options are right for you!